TecSAR (SAR Technology Demonstration Satellite)

 - Also, some repeat pass imagery was taken during IOT over several sites in Israel to test the interferometric capabilities of the system.
-The system's high spatial resolution leads to an enhanced interferometric performance with potentially fine DEM production capabilities.
+The system's high spatial resolution leads to enhanced interferometric performance with potentially fine DEM production capabilities.

 • The first SAR imagery of TecSAR was received 10 days after launch in January 2008 (in the IOT phase).

 Future uses of the TecSAR system: As of April 2007, Northrop Grumman Space Technology (NGST) of Redondo Beach, CA is partnering with Israel Aerospace Industries to adopt IAI's TecSAR satellite for use in future versions of ”operationally responsive space” applications of the US DoD.
 For this purpose, NGST will modify the satellite with additional payloads and specialized software.
-The upgraded satellite will be called ”Trinidad” and be available 28 months after contract signature.
+The upgraded satellite will be called ”Trinidad” and be available 28 months after the contract signature.

 NGST will combine its proven intelligence, surveillance and reconnaissance (ISR) mission systems engineering and systems integration capability with IAI's TecSAR high-resolution, synthetic aperture radar imaging satellite.
 Mission assurance capabilities, including secure communications and other US system requirements, will be incorporated into the spacecraft by NGST.
-Based on IAI's TecSAR multi-mode X-band radar imaging satellite, this new system can provide significant, near-term, day/night and all-weather point and area collection capability to meet the immediate needs of warfighters in theater as well as those of the broader intelligence community.
+Based on IAI's TecSAR multi-mode X-band radar imaging satellite, this new system can provide significant, near-term, day/night and all-weather point and area collection capability to meet the immediate needs of warfighters in theatre as well as those of the broader intelligence community.
 12) 13) 14) 15)

-The satellite will be operated with a compact, portable ground system that provides the flexibility to perform tasking and data dissemination from the continental USA or from any operational theater.
+The satellite will be operated with a compact, portable ground system that provides the flexibility to perform tasking and data dissemination from the continental USA or from any operational theatre.
 The satellites can be individually launched from a low-cost Minotaur or Falcon 1 rocket, or as a group of four or more on an EELV-class launcher.

 • The IOT (In Orbit Test) period started immediately after the spacecraft was launched.

-XSAR (X-band Synthetic Aperture Radar):
+XSAR (X-band Synthetic Aperture Radar)

 XSAR was designed and developed by Elta Systems Ltd. of Ashdod, Israel, a subsidiary of IAI.
 The XSAR system has an airborne predecessor, a fully polarimetric X-band multimode instrument also of Elta Systems design and manufacture.
 Elta's multimode radar was flown on an airborne platform, a Boeing 737 (timeframe 2004), and data were provided at a resolution of 1m/ pixel.
 This airborne sensor served as a testbed for the XSAR payload of the TECSAR satellite.
 16)

-XSAR operates at a center frequency of 9.59 GHz (3.1 cm wavelength) with a revisit period of 3 or 4 days and a repeat cycle of 14 days, the look angle can vary from 20-45º and the instrument is capable of acquiring data from both left and right look directions of the subsatellite track.
+XSAR operates at a centre frequency of 9.59 GHz (3.1 cm wavelength) with a revisit period of 3 or 4 days and a repeat cycle of 14 days, the look angle can vary from 20-45º and the instrument is capable of acquiring data from both left and right look directions of the subsatellite track.